sejal129/breast-cancer-ml/README.md

 # Introduction
 Approximately 70% of data science problems involve classification and logistic regression is a common solution for binary problems.
 Logistic regression has many applications in data science, but in the world of healthcare, it can really drive life-changing action.
-Detected breast cancer by applying a logistic regression model on a real-world dataset and predict whether a tumor is benign (not breast cancer) or malignant (breast cancer) based off its characteristics.
+Detected breast cancer by applying a logistic regression model on a real-world dataset and predict whether a tumor is benign (not breast cancer) or malignant (breast cancer) based on its characteristics.

 # Independent Variables
 This is a logistic regression model to identify correlations between the following 9 independent variables and the class of the tumor (benign or malignant).